-- Admission to Delta State University. - 2.
-Achieve a composite score of 21 or higher on the American College Test (ACT), if taken as of October, 1989 or achieve a composite score of 18 or higher on the ACT, if taken prior to October, 1989. - A. Complete the following courses as outlined in the Course of Study (outlined under Nursing in the DSU Bulletin, on the nursing website, or on recruitment fliers located in the nursing department).
+Admission to Delta State University.

+Achieve a composite score of 21 or higher on the American College Test (ACT), if taken as of October, 1989 or achieve a composite score of 18 or higher on the ACT, if taken prior to October, 1989.

-- B. The following courses or equivalent transfer courses are required for admission with achievement of a 2.5 (or higher) QPA on a 4.0 scale: - ENG 300 Writing Proficiency, ENG 301, CAAP, PPST, or GRE analytical writing score .......0-1hours MAT 104 College Algebra .......
-3 hours FCS 345 Nutrition ......3 hours - 4.
-A grade of C or better is required in all general education, support, and prerequisite courses. - \ Any course receiving a score less than a "C" may be repeated only once to remain competitive in the admission process. - \ BIO 100 and CHE 101 and CHE 103 are prerequisites for students taking BIO 230, 231, 217 at Delta State University. - \ Transfer of Nursing Courses.
-Applicants who want to receive credit for prior nursing course(s) taken at another institution must submit a written request with supporting documentation and credit be negotiated before admission to the Robert E. Smith School of Nursing and not after the student is enrolled. - 5.
-Submit the following information to the Robert E. Smith School of Nursing by March 1 before the fall semester in which the first nursing course is to be taken: - A. Robert E. Smith School of Nursing BSN Application - B. American College Test (ACT) scores - C. Transcripts from all colleges previously attended.
-Ask the Registrar's Office to send copies of all transcripts to the RESSON for evaluation. - D. Three current (<1 year) letters of professional/academic reference (at least one must be academic) using Robert E. Smith School of Nursing forms and criteria - E. Progress report of academic standing for any required courses in progress at date of application. - F. Complete a scheduled Admission Assessment Exam with an overall score of 80.
-This exam can be taken twice in an admission cycle.\\. - \ Each student is responsible for periodically checking with the nursing secretary to determine if all required materials for application are in the Robert E. Smith School of Nursing Office. - \\Exceptions to the noted admission requirements may be considered by the Undergraduate Nursing Program Committee.
+A. Complete the following courses as outlined in the Course of Study (under Nursing in the DSU Catalog, on the nursing website, or on recruitment fliers located in the nursing department).

+B. The following courses or equivalent transfer courses are require higher) QPA on a 4.0 scale: ed for admission with achievement of a 2.5 (or

+ENG 101 English Composition 3 hours

+ENG 102 English Composition 3 hours

+ENG 300 Writing Proficiency, ENG 301, CAAP, PPST,

+or GRE analytical writing score 0-3hours

+PSY 101 General Psychology 3 hours

+MAT 104 College Algebra 3 hours

+SOC 101 Principles of Sociology 3 hours

+CIS 205 3 hours

+COM 101 Public Speaking

+FCS 345 Nutrition 3 hours

+Statistics (MAT 300, PSY 331) 3 hours

+Human Dev./Beh.Sci.
+Elective 3 hours

+History(100 or 200 level) 3 hours

+Fine Arts Elective 3 hours

+Literature Elective 3 hours

+Humanities Elective 3 hours

+A grade of C or better is required in all general education, support, and prerequisite courses.

+Any course receiving a score less than a "C" may be repeated only once to remain competitive in the admission process.

+BIO 100 and CHE 101 and CHE 103 are prerequisites for students taking BIO 230, 231, 217 at Delta State University.

+Transfer of Nursing Courses.
+Applicants who want to receive credit for prior nursing course(s) taken at another institution must submit a written request with supporting documentation and credit be negotiated before admission to the Robert E. Smith School of Nursing and not after the student is enrolled.

+Submit the following information to the Robert E. Smith School of Nursing by March 1 before the fall semester in which the first nursing course is to be taken:

+Robert E. Smith School of Nursing BSN Application

+American College Test (ACT) scores

+Transcripts from all colleges previously attended.
+Ask the Registrar's Office to send copies of all transcripts to the RESSON for evaluation.

+Three current (<1 year) letters of professional/academic reference (at least one must be academic) using Robert E. Smith School of Nursing forms and criteria

+Progress report of academic standing for any required courses in progress at date of application.

+Complete a scheduled Admission Assessment Exam with an overall score of 80.
+This exam can be taken twice in an admission cycle..

+- Each student is responsible for periodically checking with the nursing secretary to determine if all required materials for application are in the Robert E. Smith School of Nursing Office. - Exceptions to the noted admission requirements may be considered by the Undergraduate Nursing Program Committee.